Madeleine Smith: Dramatisations

-Smith's story was the basis for several plays and the distinguished David Lean film Madeleine (1950), starring Ann Todd, Ivan Desny and Leslie Banks.
-Todd had previously played Smith in the 1944 West End play The Rest is Silence by Harold Purcell.
-A television play based upon the case, Killer in Close-Up: The Trial Of Madeleine Smith, written by George F. Kerr, was also produced by Sydney television station ABN-2, broadcast on 13 August 1958.
+Smith's story was the basis for several plays and the David Lean film Madeleine (1950), starring Ann Todd, Ivan Desny and Leslie Banks.
+Todd had previously played Smith in the 1944 West End play The Rest Is Silence by Harold Purcell.
+A television play based upon the case, Killer in Close-Up: The Trial of Madeleine Smith, written by George F. Kerr, was also produced by Sydney television station ABN-2, broadcast on 13 August 1958.
 Jack House's book Square Mile of Murder (1961), which contains a section on Smith, formed the basis for a BBC television version in 1980.
-In the Granada Television series The LadyKillers Smith was played by Elizabeth Richardson.
+In the Granada Television series Lady Killers, Smith was played by Elizabeth Richardson.
 In 1996, the fifth series of In Suspicious Circumstances had an episode titled Dearest Pet that was a dramatisation of the Smith case.
 Geraldine O'Rawe played Smith.

 The case was an inspiration for Wilkie Collins' novel The Law and the Lady (1875), though the only main similar features were the problem of the Scottish "Not Proven" verdict and arsenic poisoning as a means for murder.

 Katharine Cornell portrayed Smith in the play Dishonored Lady.
 TCM gives the date of the play as 1928; the Internet Broadway Database has it opening on Broadway in 1930.
 In the early 1930s, MGM starred Joan Crawford, Nils Asther and Robert Montgomery in a film called Letty Lynton, which was based on a 1931 novel of the same title by Marie Adelaide Belloc Lowndes.
 This film closely follows Madeleine's story, except that Crawford's character is never charged and, in an example of pre-code Hollywood, gets away with murder.
-The film is not presently available due to a suit filed shortly after the film's release in 1932.
+The film was not available due to a suit filed shortly after the film's release in 1932.
 The suit successfully claimed that the film script bears too close a resemblance to the script of the play, Dishonored Lady.
+On May 1, 2026, a restored print of Crawford's Letty Lynton will receive its first legal showing in 94 years as part of the 2026 TCM Classic Film Festival.
 In 1947, the play was adapted into a film of the same name starring Hedy Lamarr.'